Minyus/pipelinex/README.md

   - and [much more provided by Kedro](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.html#data-sets)
   - and [even more provided by PipelineX](https://github.com/Minyus/pipelinex/tree/master/src/pipelinex/extras/datasets)

-- tasks (called "Nodes") to run sequentially or in parallel such as:
+- tasks (called "Nodes") such as:
   - data transformation
   - training a model
   - run inference using a model

 - inter-task dependency

+Kedro pipelines can be run sequentially or in parallel.

 Regarding Kedro, please see:
 - [Kedro's document](https://kedro.readthedocs.io/en/latest/)